Disclaimer: As an Amazon Associate we earn from qualifying purchases at no additional costs to you.

 It takes some time and effort to set this up and get it up and running, so only the most committed users will even bother.
 For the rest, the Oral-B Pro 6000 Smart electric toothbrush offers good enough quality of dental care.

-The brush heads are not covered or protected in the Smart 6000 in the way they are with a Genius Pro 8000, which can also accommodate upto 4 spare brush heads.
+The brush heads are not covered or protected in the Oral B Smart 6000 in the way they are with a Genius Pro 8000.
+The latter can also accommodate upto 4 spare brush heads.

 There’s also a difference in the brush heads that ship along with these two electric toothbrush models.
 The Oral B Pro 6000 ships with the following brush heads: